BartoszCichecki/LenovoLegionToolkit/README.md

 * `--proxy-username=some_username` - if applicable, specifies proxy server username to use
 * `--proxy-password=some_password` - if applicable, specifies proxy server password to use
 * `--proxy-allow-all-certs` - if needed relaxes criteria needed to establish HTTPS/SSL connections via proxy server
+* `--disable-update-checker` - disable update checks in LLT, in case you want to rely on winget, scoop etc.

 If you decide to use the arguments with `args.txt` file:
 1. Go to `%LOCALAPPDATA%\LenovoLegionToolkit`